opendatatrentino/openentity-api/README.md

 * Juan Pane - DISI at University of Trento - pane@disi.unitn.it
 * Moaz Reyad - DISI at University of Trento - moaz.reyad@unitn.it
-* David Leoni - Trento Rise - david.leoni@trentorise.eu
+* David Leoni - Trento Rise - david.leoni@unitn.it
 * Alberto Zanella - Trento Rise - alberto.zanella@trentorise.eu
 * Ivan Tankoyeu - DISI at University of Trento - tankoyeu@disi.unitn.it